deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 have a hard time convincing anybody that your people should be declared sentient so long as this state of affairs continues."

-"Let me tell you why you need to try."
-Jenkins said, quietly.
+"Let me tell you why you need to try," Jenkins said, quietly.

 "Why?"